MindeokSeo/Number_Theory_Research/README.md

 # Undergraduate Research in Number Theory

 ## 📌 Overview
 This repository documents my undergraduate research in number theory at Korea University, conducted under the advisement of Prof. [Dae Jun Kim](https://sites.google.com/view/daejunkim/home).
-The research is structured into two main phases: a Directed Reading Program (DRP) focusing on elementary number theory, and an ongoing investigation into additive number theory, quadratic forms, and $p$-adic analysis.
+The research is structured into three main phases: a Directed Reading Program (DRP) focusing on elementary number theory and elliptic curves, and an investigation into additive number theory, quadratic forms, and $p$-adic analysis.

 ## 📅 Project Timeline & Activities